Yeshua235/Yeshua235/README.md

-- 👋 Hi, I’m Joshua Ayanlowo
+- 👋 Hi, I’m Joshua Ayanlowo a.k.a Joshua King
-- 🐍 I'm a Python developer
+- 🐍 I'm a Python and c++ developer
-- 👀 I specialize In Machine Learning and web development
+- 👀 I specialize In Backend web development, Machine Learning,and Robotics
 - 📫 How to reach me
 E-mail: joshuaayanlowo235@gmail.com,
 Contact: +234 810 930 3116, +234 907 326 4473